 Or if you need to adjust the cumulative analysis to, say, "reset" the entry for a specific user, you can use UPDATE:

 UPDATE visit_by_user SET total_visits = 0, last_visit = NULL WHERE user_id = ?;

-CREATE STREAM visits EXPORT TO TARGET archive ( user_id BIGINT NOT NULL, login TIMESTAMP );
+CREATE STREAM visits EXPORT TO TARGET archive PARTITION ON COLUMN user_id ( user_id BIGINT NOT NULL, ip_address VARCHAR(128), login TIMESTAMP );

 As soon as you declare the EXPORT TO TARGET clause for a stream, any data inserted into the stream is queued for export.
 If the export target is not defined in the database configuration, then the data waits in the queue.
 Once the export target is configured, the export connector begins sending the queued data to the configured destination.
-See Chapter 15, Importing and Exporting Live Data for more information on configuring export targets.
+See Chapter 15, Streaming Data: Import, Export, and Migration for more information on configuring export targets.

 Finally, you can combine analysis with export by creating a stream with an export target and also creating a view on that stream.
 So in our earlier example, if we want to warehouse data about each visit but use VoltDB to perform the real-time summary analysis, we would add an export definition, along with the partitioning clause, to the CREATE STREAM statement for the visits stream:

-CREATE STREAM visits PARTITION ON COLUMN user_id EXPORT TO TARGET warehouse ( user_id BIGINT NOT NULL, login TIMESTAMP );
+CREATE STREAM visits PARTITION ON COLUMN user_id EXPORT TO TARGET warehouse ( user_id BIGINT NOT NULL, ip_address VARCHAR(128), login TIMESTAMP );

 The following example defines a stream and a view on that stream.
 Note the use of the PARTITION ON clause to ensure the stream is partitioned, since it is being used in a view.